 The Scottish were perturbed by this suspicious treaty.
 Inappropriate demands were being made, for example that the Scottish sever the Auld Alliance with France (a mutual commitment of military aid).
 The dark days of Edward I still burned in Scottish memory.

 Vacillating between the Scottish nobles and Henry VIII’s demands, Arran lost his position when the dowager Queen, Mary de Guise took back power, and Parliament tore up the treaty.
 It was while all this was going on that baby Mary was crowned.

 Henry VIII raged in fury at this Scottish u-turn.
 In 1544 he waged a war that Sir Walter Scott coined ‘The Rough Wooing,’ a euphemism that saw the murder of thousands of Scots from Coldstream to Edinburgh, and the desecration and destruction of all the abbeys and castles in between.

 This continued for 5 bloody years and achieved nothing but wanton destruction, piles of bodies, and a Scottish people righteously inured against the English.

-Henry VIII died in January 1547, but the war continued under the Duke of Somerset, who was even more committed to securing Mary for King Edward VI.
+Henry VIII died in January 1547, but the war continued under the Duke of Somerset, who was even more committed to securing Mary Queen of Scots for King Edward VI.

 Mary, now 5 years old, was sent to France, where she would be safe in the court of King Henri II, and where Mary de Guise secured the betrothal of her daughter to his heir, the Dauphin, in return for military aid from France.
 The Auld Alliance was made stronger and the French saved the day.